1968: Sophia

 Tuning In

 Sofia mischievously mistranslates between her grandmother and her brother’s girlfriend, Janice.
-This moment introduces themes of cultural pride, miscommunication, and emotional loyalty.
-Class discussion prompts:
+As a class, discuss the following questions:

 • Why does Sofia mistranslate the conversation?